veloblank/gambol-sinatra-project/README.md

 ## Usage

 The project is usable in its current form on its master branch.
 It can be cloned or forked to a local machine.
-Run bundle install to update all gems, and 'rake db:migrate' and 'rake db:seed' to seed the database with several props.
-Use 'shotgun' to start a local server.
+Run bundle install to update all gems and use 'shotgun' to start a local server.
 The application can be accessed at its root '/'.

 ## Contributing